 - Behavioral changes such as your pet seeking out isolation, limiting her activity or moving more slowly, or perhaps displaying a lack of interest in food, or showing inappropriate elimination (“accidents” in the house).

 - Feed your pet a minimally processed diet.
 Frozen raw (thawed prior to feeding, of course), is the most biologically appropriate food for your pet.
 Next up would be a home-cooked, organic diet, but be careful and research thoroughly.
 Schedule a consult with a holistic vet near you, for guidance.
+If you cannot make your pet’s food, Farmer’s Dog is a brand that will make it for you.
 Rotation of ingredients is important, as is ensuring your recipe contains all the proper nutrients your pet needs to maintain an optimal state of health (a good vitamin-mineral supplement and digestive enzymes are important additions, +/- pre- and probiotics, especially during the transition).
 Our favorite supplement that contains both is the Healthy Gut.
+For Amanda & Kyle’s at-home recipie, click here.

 - Use non-toxic cleaning agents at home, such as Branch Basics or homemade cleaners (using vinegar, baking soda, essential oils, etc.).
 It will be healthier for both you AND your pet.